Hackin7/My-Stuff/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 #layout: home
-layout: default
+layout: home
 #title: About
 ---

 Hi.
-I'm a hobbyist Tinkerer, Maker and Coder.
+I'm Terence, a hobbyist Tinkerer, Maker and Coder.

 This website is a quick organised list of all my projects, be it Hardware or Software